-ANNEXURE "B" TO THE INDEPENDENT AUDITORS' REPORT

-(Referred to in paragraph 2 under 'Report on Other Legal and Regulatory Requirements' section of our report of even date)
+ANNEXURE "B" TO THE INDEPENDENT AUDITORS' REPORT (Referred to in paragraph 2 under 'Report on Other Legal and Regulatory Requirements' section of our report of even date)

-- (i) In respect of its fixed assets: - (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of the fixed assets. - (b) Some of the fixed assets were physically verified during the year by the Management in accordance with a programme of verification, which in our opinion provides for physical verification of all the fixed assets at reasonable intervals.
+- (i) In respect of its property, plant and equipment: - (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment. - (b) Some of the fixed assets were physically verified during the year by the Management in accordance with a programme of verification, which in our opinion provides for physical verification of all the fixed assets at reasonable intervals.
 According to the information and explanations given to us no material discrepancies were noticed on such verification. - (c) According to the information and explanations given to us and the records examined by us and based on the examination of the registered sale deed provided to us, we report that, the title deeds, comprising all the immovable properties of land and buildings, are held in the name of the Company as at the balance sheet date.
-Immovable properties of land and buildings whose title deeds have been pledged as security for term loans / working capital facilities from banks are held in the name of the Company based on the confirmations received by us.
-In respect of immovable properties of land and buildings that have been taken on lease and disclosed as fixed asset in the financial statements, the lease agreements are in the name of the Company is the lessee in the agreement. - (ii) As explained to' us, the inventories were physically verified during the year by the Management at reasonable intervals and no material discrepancies were noticed on physical verification. - (iii) The Company has not granted any loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under section 189 of the Companies Act, 2013. - (iv) The Company has not granted any loans, made investments or provide guarantees and hence reporting under clause (iv) of the Order is not applicable. - (v) According to the information and explanations given to us, the Company has not accepted any deposit during the year. - (vi) The maintenance of cost records has been specified by the Central Government under section 148(1) of the Companies Act, 2013.
+Immovable properties of land and buildings whose title deeds have been pledged as security for term loans / working capital facilities from banks are held in the name of the Company based on the confirmations received by us. - (ii) As explained to us, the inventories were physically verified during the year by the Management at reasonable intervals and no material discrepancies were noticed on physical verification. - (iii) The Company has not granted any loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under section 189 of the Companies Act, 2013. - (iv) The Company has not granted any loans, made investments or provide guarantees and hence reporting under clause (iv) of the Order is not applicable. - (v) According to the information and explanations given to us, the Company has not accepted any deposit during the year. - (vi) The maintenance of cost records has been specified by the Central Government under section 148(1) of the Companies Act, 2013.
 We have broadly reviewed the cost records maintained by the Company pursuant to the Companies (Cost Records and Audit) Rules, 2014, as amended prescribed by the Central Government under sub-section (1) of Section 148 of the Companies Act, 2013.
-We have, however, not made a detailed examination of the cost records with a view to determine whether they are accurate or complete. - (vii) According to the information and explanations given to us in respect of statutory dues: - (a) The Company has generally been regular in depositing undisputed dues, including Provident Fund, Employees' State Insurance, Income Tax, Service Tax, Customs Duty, Goods and Service Tax, Cess and other material statutory dues applicable to it with the appropriate authorities with the exception of the dues disclosed in (b) below. - (b) There were no undisputed amounts payable in respect of Provident Fund, Employees' State Insurance, Income-tax, Value Added Tax, Wealth Tax, Goods and Service Tax and other material statutory dues in arrears as at 31st March 2019 for a period of more than six months from the date they became payable except for the following:
+We have, however, not made a detailed examination of the cost records with a view to determine whether they are accurate or complete. - (vii) According to the information and explanations given to us in respect of statutory dues: - (a) The Company has generally been regular in depositing undisputed dues, including Provident Fund, Employees' State Insurance, Income Tax, Customs Duty, Goods and Service Tax, Cess and other material statutory dues applicable to it with the appropriate authorities with the exception of the dues disclosed in (b) below. - (b) There were no undisputed amounts payable in respect of Provident Fund, Employees' State Insurance, Income-tax, Value Added Tax, Wealth Tax, Goods and Service Tax and other material statutory dues in arrears as at 31st March 2020 for a period of more than six months from the date they became payable except for the following:

-Nature Statute of Nature Dues of Amount (Rs.
-'000) Period to which the Amount Relates Due Date Income Act, 1961 Tax Tax D at So 3,160 2013-14 to September 2017 Various dates
+Nature of Nature of Dues Amount Period to which the Due Date Statute (Rs.
+'000) Amount Relates Income Tax Act, Tax Deducted 3,160 2013-14 to Various 1961 at Source September 2017 dates

-(c) Details of dues of Income-tax, Service Tax and Excise Duty which have not been deposited as on 31 st March 2019 on account of disputes are given below:
+(c) Details of dues of Income-tax, Service Tax and Excise Duty which have not been deposited as on 31st March 2020 on account of disputes are given below: